Knowledge CentrePolicy BriefsResearchAcademic CentreThink PiecesNewsJoinAboutContact

 It is a licence condition that: “Licence holder to work from the recognised taxi-cab company, co-operative or approved booking entity named on the application”.
 However, taxi firms as such are not regulated, so it is not clear how the “recognition” process works.
 Licensing of taxi operators was part of the 2015 Taxi Reform Programme.
 The February 2023 progress report on the programme stated that this task was “in progress, no fixed completion date”.

-The taxi market globally has changed rapidly from one in which taxis are booked from a rank or hailed or by phone to one that is App based.
+The taxi market globally has changed rapidly from one in which taxis are booked from a rank, hailed or by phone call to one that is app based.
 A common model now comprises -

-- A trip is arranged by using the App to enter starting point, end point and time.
+• A trip is arranged by using the app to enter starting point, end point and, if not needed immediately, time of pick up.

-Currently three taxi companies have their own Apps: the Jersey Taxi Drivers Association, Yellow Cabs and Ryde.
-A fourth company, Domino, plans to launch an App later this year.
-The Apps are Jersey-specific and vary in their functionality from a booking service and driver tracking to a service with all the points noted above.
+Currently, six taxi companies have their own apps: the Jersey Taxi Drivers Association, Yellow Cabs, Ryde and Domino, plus Citicabs and Liberty Cabs, which share an app branded as Jersey Taxi Bookings.
+The apps are Jersey-specific and vary in their functionality from a booking service and driver tracking to a service with all the points noted above.

 Jersey Lifts

-Jersey Lifts operates largely through two Facebook pages, Jersey Lifts with 28,000 members and Jersey Lifts 2.0 with 12,000 members.
+Jersey Lifts and other informal arrangements operate through social media.
+Jersey Lifts operates through two Facebook pages, Jersey Lifts with 6,000 members and Jersey Lifts 2.0 with 14,000 members.
 However, only a fraction of the members are active users of the service.
 Jersey Lifts is an informal marketplace.
 People post that they want a lift while those offering lifts respond and the two parties agree a payment.
 It is understood that some informal operators now operate a sophisticated service with dedicated vehicles, efficient communications and accepting card payments.
+Increasingly, young people use Snapchat to arrange lifts between friends.
+This has the advantage of arrangements not being visible to anyone.

 The Minister, in a letter to the Scrutiny Chairman on 22 October 2020, stated: “Jersey Lifts does not come under my remit as it is an unregulated activity, and as such is illegal”.
 However, it is not correct to say that merely because an activity is not regulated that it is illegal.
 Many activities are unregulated – eg domestic cleaning, hairdressing and car servicing.